tmwagency/adaptive-image/README.md

 Add the [adaptive-image.js](https://github.com/tmwagency/adaptive-image/blob/master/js/adaptive-image.js) to your project.

-Specify your adaptive images using HTML as shown below, and then call `AdaptiveImage.init(window, true);` to initialise your adaptive images.
+Specify your adaptive images using HTML as shown below, and then call `AdaptiveImage.init(window, false);` to initialise your adaptive images.

 ### Specifying your adaptive images